-Appendix A: Database Privileges for encryption and migration
+Task A: Database Privileges for encryption and migration

 In order to carry out encryption and migration, Baffle Shield requires certain user permissions on the database.
 It is recommended that you create a new user on your database for Baffle Shield to use, rather than assign your database administrator.

 Use your SQL client to issue the following grants.
 Enter the credentials of this new user in section 3, step 2b, so that Baffle Shield has full privileges to encrypt and decrypt the data you select.